YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_local_collate** (gtm_local_collate) specifies an alternative collation sequence for local variables.

 **ydb_log** (gtm_log) specifies a directory where the gtm_secshr_log file is stored.
 The gtm_secshr_log file stores information gathered in the gtmsecshr process.
 YottaDB recommends that a system-wide default be established for ydb_log so that gtmsecshr always logs its information in the same directory, regardless of which user's YottaDB process invokes gtmsecshr.
 In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log unless you are installing the same version of YottaDB in multiple directories.
 Note that $ydb_rel can be in the form of the current YottaDB release and platform.
-If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
+If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp.
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
    In the latest versions, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.